cschech/CBSD/README.md

 # Insufficient Workarounds

+OPSEC, COMSEC, encryption:

 Keeping the kernel offline and using one-time pads?
 Better keep them completely offline and never reuse or publish them.

 A kernel which is totally opaque to userspace and a reference monitor running in a separation kernel, etc..
 WORM-storage-backed filesystems.

 Running a link kit and a provided binary, and a recompiled version in parallel and noting any differences in behaviour.
 Kernels can trigger processes in userspace and vice-versa by exercising obscure code paths.

 Incentives for tampering or leaks are pervasive.
 Any detectable strings inside the decoded kernel are vectors for attacks.
+It has to be decoded *somewhere*.

 Cf. https://www.governmentattic.org/18docs/Hist_US_COMSEC_Boak_NSA_1973u.pdf